Senior Scientist, Health Program

 Areas of expertise: Health Programs, chemical safety

-Before her arrival at Environmental Defense Fund, Jennifer was the 2009-2010 American Society for Microbiology/American Association for the Advancement of Science Congressional Fellow working in the Office of Congresswoman Diana DeGette.
-While in the DeGette Office she focused primarily on health and consumer related issues ranging from direct-to-consumer genetic testing and food safety to chemical policy reform.
+Before her arrival at EDF, Jennifer was the 2009-2010 American Society for Microbiology/American Association for the Advancement of Science Congressional Fellow working in the office of Congresswoman Diana DeGette.
+While in the DeGette office she focused primarily on health and consumer issues ranging from direct-to-consumer genetic testing and food safety to chemicals policy reform.